 Keep thy heart with all diligence; for out of it are the issues of life.
 (Proverbs 4:23)

 Our lives are governed by our hearts.
 What we love determines who we are.

-Unsurprisingly philosophers might define a human being as a rational animal.
-Scientists may label the human race homo sapiens (men of wisdom/knowledge).
+Philosophers might define a human being as a “rational animal”.
+Biologists may label us homo sapiens (men of wisdom/knowledge).
 But a more biblical description might be homo adorans (men who love).
 Our lives issue from our hearts.

 Because in fact we all have a congenital heart condition.
 We are not born with soft hearts.
 We do not, by nature, love the things we ought to love – supremely the LORD and our neighbour (Mark 12:28-31).
 We are forever doing what we want.
 But we can’t just decide to want the right things.
 We need to be swept off our feet.
 We need a heart change.
 And this is precisely what the LORD offers.
 He comes by His Spirit to woo us from sin and self and the world.

 But here’s the issue for today.
 If our hearts are not warmed and softened by the LORD, we are not left in a neutral state.
 If the LORD is not softening our hearts, He is hardening them.

 This was the archetypal experience of Pharaoh in Exodus.

 Throughout the plagues on Egypt Pharaoh’s heart became increasingly hardened.
 And that hardening is described variously as ‘The LORD hardening’, ‘Pharaoh hardening’ and simply his heart ‘being hard’.